Raleigh Wrongful Death Lawyers

 - Loss of companionship

 There are other damages that individuals may be eligible to pursue, including punitive damages.
 Unlike other damages that seek to compensate the deceased’s estate and family members, punitive damages seek to punish the negligent party.
-Punitive damages are not often awarded, an attorney from our firm will be able to advise you if you may be eligible to pursue such damages.
+Punitive damages are not often awarded; an attorney from our firm can advise you if you may be eligible to pursue such damages.

-The Raleigh wrongful death attorneys at Thorp Law are experienced and adept at fighting for justice for victims throughout North Carolina.
-We travel throughout the country if necessary to discover and preserve evidence, and consult with trusted experts to establish causation.
-We then weave this information into a narrative that paints a clear picture of the loss you have suffered for the judge and jury.
+The Raleigh wrongful death attorney at Thorp Law is experienced and adept at fighting for justice for victims throughout North Carolina.
+If necessary, we travel throughout the country to discover and preserve evidence and consult with trusted experts to establish causation.
+We then weave this information into a narrative that paints a clear picture of your loss for the judge and jury.

-Winning compensation won’t bring your loved one back, but it can provide you with the means to begin rebuilding your life.
+Winning compensation won’t bring your loved one back, but it can give you the means to rebuild your life.
 It may also help shield other families from the loss and suffering you have experienced.
-Serving clients from Wilson County, Cumberland County, Durham County and Orange County.
-Thorp Law offers a reduced attorney fee on wrongful death cases.
+Serving clients from Wilson County, Cumberland County, Durham County, and Orange County.